alfredxiao/my-cheatsheets/linux/shell/basics.md

 - means logical OR, Depending on the result of the first command, the second command will either run or be skipped.
 - `mkdir may-already-exists || true `

-# Types of Shells (in terms of login)
-## interactive login shell
-- most normal shell, can find out this by `echo $0`, where `-` in `-bash` indicates it is a login shell
-- `login` means `.profile` stuff will be loaded
-## interactive non-login shell
-- running `bash` from a already running shell starts an interactive but non-login shell
-- `non-login` means `.profile` stuff will not be loaded
-## non-interactive login shell
-- `bash --login myscript.sh`
-- `--login` tells the shell that it is an **already logged in** shell, please load `/.profile` and other stuff to setup environment
-## non-interactive non-login shell
-- `bash myscript.sh` run within an interactive shell will start a new shell
-- in the new shell, no user interaction, no loading of `.profile` stuff

 # Find info about current shell
 - `echo $0` -> current shell name, `-bash` means login shell